ibm-cloud-docs/openwhisk/iam.md

 </br>

 **Next steps**
-For more information about managing service credentials, see the [Manage service credentials for serverless applications](https://developer.ibm.com/tutorials/accessing-iam-based-services-from-ibm-cloud-functions/) blog.
+For more information about managing service credentials, see the [Manage service credentials for serverless applications](https://developer.ibm.com/tutorials/accessing-iam-based-services-from-ibm-cloud-functions/){: external} blog.